Green-Software-Foundation/sci-guide/docs/E/APIBased.md

 # API Based

-### What are some of the available APIs that can be used for calculation of energy ?
+### What APIs can be used to calculate energy ?​

  The API-based technique is one of the simplest options to get energy consumption for the hardware resources running your application.
-We have providers like Climatiq - https://www.climatiq.io/docs which provides APIs to directly provide CO2e for the power consumption for computing (CPU), storage and memory, based on location and resource utilization.
-The above API uses average carbon intensity based on the location provided.
+Providers like (Climatiq)[https://www.climatiq.io/docs] provide APIs that give you the CO2e for the power consumption for computing (CPU), storage and memory, based on location and resource utilisation.
 There can be an improvement in adding real-time (or delayed interval) marginal carbon intensity data.

- The API documentation is available at - https://www.climatiq.io/docs#cpu
+The API documentation is available (here)[https://www.climatiq.io/docs#cpu]

- Following is a sample request and response to get energy consumption for a CPU with 1 hr utilization running in the uk_west region.
+Let’s take a look at a sample request and response to get the energy consumption for a CPU with a 1 hour utilisation running in the uk_west region.

 # Request:
  curl --request POST \